docsforadobe/after-effects-scripting-guide/docs/items/item.md

 **Description**

 A string that holds a comment, up to 15,999 bytes in length after any encoding conversion.
-The comment is for the user’s purpose only; it has no effect on the item’s appearance or behavior.
+The comment is for the user's purpose only; it has no effect on the item's appearance or behavior.

 **Type**